SatoriCyber/simpledatagen/README.md

 ## simpledatagen - lightweight data generator for various uses

-##### This app builds three files - people.csv, transactions.csv and social.csv - with a customer primary key between them.
+##### This app builds four files - people.csv, people.json, transactions.csv and social.csv - with a customer primary key between them.
 The premise is that you would then load this data into your favorite database or data science tool.

 - There are text inputs for various random data generation, in the './inputs' directory.